DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/context/vector-stores.md

     Include some recommendations for entrepreneurs in the conclusion.
 """

-# Create an instance of GPTResearcher
+# Create an instance of RepIntelAI
-researcher = GPTResearcher(
+researcher = RepintelAI(
     query=query,
     report_type="research_report",
     report_source="langchain_vectorstore",